GPJAlameda/devart-template/project_posts/2014-03-24-Quadratic-Cuore.md

 ## A small stroke for a man ...

+I see two possibilities to draw the heart:

+- Using arc and lineTo functions, but I guess the result is not going to be very nice, too sharp maybe.
+- Using Bezier and quadratic curves, is more like how it could be done using adove illustrator, but I'm not going to have the same references and functionalities.

+Tough decisión.

+My first attempt using Bezier curves is a bit frustrating, I'm using pencil and paper to calcute the control points, and is a nightmare!

+I turn to use quadratic curves, maybe to calculate a single control point by curve is a bit more simple.

+I get my first curve drawn, then another one and another one, Bingo! it works, even if I have to play a bit with the rations, definitely is more intuitive for me.

-To draw a cuore was not easy at all, finally I have had to use paper and pencil:
+To draw the quadratic cuore was not easy at all, I have had to use paper and pencil:

 ![Quadratic Cuore](project_images/cuore.jpg?raw=true "Quadratic Cuore")

-But I manage to get something decent:
+But finally I manage to get something decent:

 ![Rafaela Alameda Step 3](project_images/step3.jpg?raw=true "Rafaela Alameda Step 3")